jaystary/jaystary/README.md

 ## Hi I´m Jay 👋

-#### I :yellow_heart: working with containers & Kubernetes in the ML space in a crossover over engineering & architecture
+#### I :yellow_heart: working with containers & Kubernetes in the ML space as architect & engineer

 #### NOW
 Working on extending & improving Kubeflow towards an use-case centric ML Platform